 2008: Clear Blue Sky & Conglomerate

-Recorded during 2007, full backing track arrangements for all the tracks on the album were created, featuring piano, Mellotron, orchestra and a host of other bits and pieces.
+Recorded during 2007, full backing track arrangements for all the tracks on Steve’s album were created, featuring piano, Mellotron, orchestra and a host of other bits and pieces.
 The culmination of all this effort was my first concert in 19 years, playing piano and flute at Steve’s 2008 CD release concert in Penticton, British Columbia.

 Meanwhile, self-penned compositions were also taking form, and the first “proper” Thinking Aloud album, “Conglomerate” was completed in late 2007.
 Released in 2008 on CD, Conglomerate featured a number of re-recorded older songs that had previously appeared on the unreleased 1990s albums, together with a handful of new compositions.
 Although the CD only had a small production run, copies sold as far away as Switzerland, Iceland, the US, and Canada.